Windows Logon plug-in

 Your Signing Key should be kept completely secret like any other password or secret key credential.

-Install the latest Akamai MFA Windows Logon plug-in
+Install the latest Akamai MFA Windows Logon plugin

 Before you begin